 15. If you are interested in tours and excursions in Marrakech, you will also be interested in...

 The best thing about guided tours of the city, at least for me, is being able to feel like a local for a few hours and not only observe the main points, but have information to understand them and put them in context.
-If you are looking for a similar feeling, I recommend you to choose a camel ride where you have contact with the Berbers who live in villages in the desert.
-Here you can read my guide about Camel Rides and Tickets:.
+If you are looking for a similar feeling, I recommend you to choose a camel ride where you can meet Berbers who live in villages in the desert.
+Here you can read my guide about Camel Rides and Tickets.